Feelings Of Loneliness and Mental Health: Why You’re Feeling Alone In A Relationship

 Regardless of the reasons, the solution again often lies in communicating.
 Let your partner know that you’ve noticed the distance between you and inquire about what’s going on in their daily life—and if you’re having problems outside the relationship, open up to them about that.
 Once you begin talking through the issues, you may feel more like a team and better able to communicate in the future.

-4. Not spending quality time together
+4. Not spending quality time together, which may impact mental health

 It’s common for the demands of daily life to interfere with relationships.
 When partners have conflicting schedules or outside commitments that make it challenging to spend time together, it can adversely affect marital well-being.
 This, in turn, can adversely impact each person’s mental health and the quality of life within the family unit.